 Wollongong Beach Lookout

 The name ‘Wollongong’ comes from the local Aboriginal word for ‘seas of the south’.
-In other Wollongong articles I have mentioned, ‘The Gong’ as it is referred to by the locals, is less known for its pristine and often isolated beaches.
+In other Wollongong articles I mentioned, ‘The Gong’ as it is referred to by the locals, is less known for its pristine and often isolated beaches.

 It is a city where the mountains meet the sea and you can certainly get an excellent view from the popular Mount Keira lookout.
 The South Coast lookout is located high up in the mountains and looks down upon the beautiful NSW coastline.

-So, Which are the 5 Best Beaches in Wollongong?
+So, which are the 5 Best Beaches in Wollongong?

 5 Best Beaches to Visit in Wollongong